Veteran's Services

 Disabilities are common and there are many different kinds of disabilities, including visible and invisible ones.
 Being more informed about disabilities can prevent you from saying something to an individual with a disability that is unintentionally offensive.
 This is true even if you mean well or if you have a difference or disability yourself.
 Use these disability etiquette tips from some of our ambassadors to respect people’s differences and help make your community more inclusive. -

-Advice & FactsWays to See the Good Everyday
+Advice & FactsIntroduction to the Culture of Gentleness

 Other Areas of Support